AlexisMoins/text-adventure/README.md

 python main.py
 ```

-Disclaimer: the game and the repo are still in early development phase !
+**Disclaimer**: the game and the repo are still in early development phase !